 Arguably, doing anything other than focusing on the mechanisms is superfluous.

 Using that same idea, we can look at our own work.
 Most of us would like to be organized for various reasons, and we could likely see benefits from it over time, but they are indirect (I use this as an example because I highly value organization, so I’m challenging myself).
 However, can you imagine me sitting in my office thinking “My desk is clean, so the deals should start rolling in.”?
 When seen from that perspective, unless you are part of a cleaning crew, it’s clear that being organized isn’t the mechanism.
 When we acknowledge what generates the final service or product we provide, we will avoid potentially misleading ourselves about our productivity.
-On a related note, I think.
-“Why don’t we report on our earnings call how many hours we spent in our offices?”
+Emphasizing this point with my coworkers, I’ll say: “Why don’t we report on our earnings call how many hours we spent in our offices?”
 We all remember from college that there is a big difference between going somewhere to study and actually studying.

 Some other simplified examples: